fly-apps/python-hellofly-flask/README.md

 ## _The Hellofly-python Application_

-You can get the code for the example from [the hellofly Github repository](https://github.com/fly-examples/python-hellofly-flask).
+You can get the code for the example from [the Fly-Examples Github repository](https://github.com/fly-examples/python-hellofly-flask).
 Just `git clone https://github.com/fly-examples/python-hellofly-flask` to get a local copy.

-The hellofly-python application is, as you'd expect for an example, small.
+The Python hellofly application is, as you'd expect for an example, small.
 It's a Python application that uses the [Flask](https://flask.palletsprojects.com/) web framework.
 Here's all the code form `hellofly.py`:

 ```python
 from flask import Flask, render_template